 Lifestyle - diet, weight control and physical activity

-You can usually reduce the level of your blood glucose (and HbA1c) if you:
+You can usually improve your sugar (glucose) control if you:

 - Eat a healthy balanced diet.
 Your practice nurse and/or a dietician will give details on how to eat a healthy diet.
 The diet is the same as recommended for everyone.
 The idea that you need special foods if you have diabetes is a myth.
 Basically, you should aim to eat a diet low in fat, high in fibre and with plenty of starchy foods, fruit and vegetables.

 - Lose weight if you are overweight.
 Getting to a perfect weight is unrealistic for many people.
 However, if you are obese or overweight then losing some weight will help to reduce your blood glucose level (and have other health benefits too).